The Hague as the royal city of the Netherlands

 A royal walk

 Tip: discover everything about The Hague with the Royal Walking Tour or the Royal Wheelchair Tour.
 The walking route contains audio fragments.
-Great to do with the kids!
+Great with kids!